apoteet/jss-angular-kit/README.md

 # JSS Angular Kit
-A collection of helper functions and TypeScript interfaces to assist with Angular projects that use Sitecore JSS.
+A collection of helper functions, directives, services and type definitions to assist with Angular projects that use Sitecore JSS.
+The JSS Angular Kit includes the following:

+- Sitecore Data Service
+- Window Event Service
+- Link Directive
+- Custom Types
+- Component Schematics

+...
+You can read more about each one further down in the README.

 <br>